dcdmm/RustStudy/b_basic/src/bin/data_type_slice_help.md

 A dynamically-sized view into a contiguous sequence, [T].
 Contiguous here means that elements are laid out so that every element is the same distance from its neighbors.

+Slices are a view into a block of memory represented as a pointer and a length.

-It is often seen in its borrowed forms, either mutable or shared.
+Slices are either mutable or shared.
 The shared slice type is &[T], while the mutable slice type is &mut [T], where T represents the element type.

 ### String Slices